Dental Implants FAQs

 - How successful are implants?

 Nowadays, dental implants are considered the standard of care for replacing missing teeth.
-According to the American Association of Oral and Maxillofacial Surgeons, at least 500,000 individuals undergo dental implant procedure each year in the US, and it has a high success rate of about 95 percent.
+According to the American Association of Oral and Maxillofacial Surgeons (AAOMS), at least 500,000 individuals undergo dental implant procedure each year in the US, and it has a high success rate of about 95 percent.

 - How long does it take to restore the teeth and function after implants are placed?